St Monica's Cathedral, Cairns: History

 The construction of St Monica's War Memorial Cathedral was one of the major achievements of Bishop Cahill's episcopate.
 Bishop Cahill, however, never presided in the new cathedral as Bishop of Cairns.
-He was appointed Archbishop of Canberra-Goulburn Arch-Diocese, prior to the completion of St Monica's War Memorial Cathedral, where he remained until his death in 1976.
+He was appointed Archbishop of Canberra-Goulburn Archdiocese, prior to the completion of St Monica's War Memorial Cathedral, where he remained until his death in 1976.
 He was also appointed to the Chair of the Episcopal Liturgical Commission.
 The Most Rev. John Torpie became Bishop of Cairns in 1967.

-Brisbane architect Ian Ferrier was commissioned in 1965 to design the new cathedral, having also designed Cathedrals in Darwin and Port Moresby, both of which have strong references to the indigenous culture of their particular regions.
+Brisbane architect Ian Ferrier was commissioned in 1965 to design the new cathedral, having also designed cathedrals in Darwin and Port Moresby, both of which have strong references to the indigenous culture of their particular regions.

 Ian Ferrier designed many projects for the Catholic Church throughout Queensland during his career.
-He graduated in architecture from McGill University, Canada in 1952 and came to Australia in 1953 where he spent two years working in Sydney.
+He graduated in architecture from McGill University, Canada, in 1952 and came to Australia in 1953 where he spent two years working in Sydney.
 He moved to Brisbane in 1955 to work for architect Jack Donoghue.
 In 1957 he received substantial commissions which enabled him to establish his own practice.
 Early commissions were mainly in the fields of education, health and ecclesiastical architecture, and throughout his career Ian Ferrier designed some 25 churches and chapels, as well as the cathedrals of Cairns, Darwin and Port Moresby.
 Ian Ferrier also played an active role in the affairs of his profession, and in 1980 became National President of the Royal Australian Institute of Architects.
 He was awarded the Board of Architects of Queensland inaugural Architect of the Year award in 1995, and retired from practice in 1996.
-Ian Ferrier also designs the Coat of Arms for Catholic Bishops in Queensland, including the Bishop of Cairns, as well as interstate Bishops, universities and municipalities.
+Ian Ferrier also designs the coat of arms for Catholic bishops in Queensland, including the Bishop of Cairns, as well as interstate bishops, universities and municipalities.

 Bishop Cahill attended the Second Vatican Council, 1961–65, at which the public worship of the Catholic Church was subject to substantial revision after a period of approximately 450 years of rigidity.
-St Monica's War Memorial Cathedral was designed to reflect materially the changes mandated by the Second Vatican Council's decree on the liturgy, and it is thought that it may be one of the earliest Cathedrals designed in an attempt to reflect these changes.
+St Monica's War Memorial Cathedral was designed to reflect materially the changes mandated by the Second Vatican Council's decree on the liturgy, and it is thought that it may be one of the earliest cathedrals designed in an attempt to reflect these changes.
 Of particular note are the following: